 Children do not necessarily need to be toilet trained to attend Peace Preschool.
 Each child develops at his or her own pace, and we are willing to work with families to help children master successful toilet training.
-We change diapers every day in our 2-year-old class.
 If a child is still working on toilet training after his or her third birthday, parents or guardians should make sure to communicate with the child’s teachers about their training plan so that teachers can work with the family on toilet training.

 12. Do your classrooms have computers?